sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 #### Changing Amari Credentials

+In Cloudbreak 1.14 and later, Cloudbreak creates a new admin user in Ambari, so you can change the credentials of the admin user in the Ambari web UI.
+You can also set the admin user credentials in the cluster installation wizard in the Cloudbreak UI.

 In Cloudbreak versions earlier than 1.14 it is not possible to change the password in the Ambari UI.
-That is, if you change the admin credentials in the Ambari UI, Cloudbreak is no longer able to orchestrate Ambari.
-To change the password, you must use the Cloudbreak UI.
+If you change the admin credentials in the Ambari UI, Cloudbreak will no longer be able to orchestrate Ambari.
+To change the password, you must use the option available on the cluster details page in the Cloudbreak UI.

-Cloudbreak 1.14 and later creates a new admin user in Ambari, so it’s safe to change the credentials of the admin user.
-This credential can also be changed in the cluster installation wizard.

->>>>TO-DO: Can you clarify this?
-In the first paragraph (Cloudbreak < 1.14) you talk about users being unable to change password and then changing credentials.
-Do you just mean password or also admin user name?

->>>>TO-DO: In the second paragraph (Cloudbreak >=1.14), are we talking about the password or also user name?